AlubuArt/todoApp/README.md

 This is project is build with React and Typescript and a dash of css.

 #### It utilize:
-React-datetime for handling the date and time picker (https://www.npmjs.com/package/react-datetime) Legacy MomentJS for handling parsing of the date (https://momentjs.com/).
+React-datetime for handling the date and time picker (https://www.npmjs.com/package/react-datetime).\

+Legacy MomentJS for handling parsing of the date (https://momentjs.com/).\
-Classnames for dynamic classnames (https://www.npmjs.com/package/classnames) And css modules
+Classnames for dynamic classnames (https://www.npmjs.com/package/classnames).\
+And css modules

 ### Functionality
-Add todos, with a title, a status and optional deadline, to a list of todos.
+Add todos, with a title, a status and optional deadline, to a list of todos.\
-Toogle status and deadline of each todo.
+Toogle status and deadline of each todo.\
-See lists of todos with each status: "todo", "doing" and "done".
+See lists of todos with each status: "todo", "doing" and "done".\
-Delete todos.
+Delete todos.\

 #### Backlog items
-See list of todos prioritized by deadline
+See list of todos prioritized by deadline.\
-Add a noSQL database (Firebase/MongeDB) to store the todos.
+Add a noSQL database (Firebase/MongeDB) to store the todos.\
-Add user signup and login
+Add user signup and login.\
-Make design responsive
+Make design responsive.\

 ### Simple wireframes